 The Scottish Police Authority has adopted the Model Publication Scheme produced and updated by the Scottish Information Commissioner (SIC) in March 2021.
 You can access the model publication scheme online or you can contact the Scottish Information Commissioner to be sent a copy 01334 464610.

-If you would prefer a hard copy of this Guide to Information, or if you require an alternative format or language, please contact us on 01786 896630
+If you would prefer a hard copy of this Guide to Information, or if you require an alternative format or language, please contact us at Enquiries@spa.police.uk

 Availability and formats